SatishKumar-ds93/Google-Data-Analytics-Capstone-Project/Case Study 1 Cyclistic/README.md

 - Key columns relevant to the analysis include: Total 13 Columns

-•	ride_id: A unique identifier for each trip.
+•	ride_id: A unique identifier for each trip

-•	rideable_type: The type of bike used (e.g., classic bike, electric bike, docked bike).
+•	rideable_type: The type of bike used (e.g., classic bike, electric bike, docked bike)

-•	started_at: Datetime stamps for the start of the ride.
+•	started_at: Datetime stamps for the start of the ride

-•	ended_at: Datetime stamps for the end of the ride.
+•	ended_at: Datetime stamps for the end of the ride

-•	start_station_name: Name of the start stations.
+•	start_station_name: Name of the start stations

 •	start_station_id: Start Stations ID

 •	end_station_name: Name of the end stations

 •	end_station_id: End Stations ID

-•	start_lat: Latitudes Geographical coordinates for start mapping routes.
+•	start_lat: Latitudes Geographical coordinates for start mapping routes

-•	start_lng: Longitudes Geographical coordinates for end mapping routes.
+•	start_lng: Longitudes Geographical coordinates for end mapping routes

-•	end_lat: Latitudes Geographical coordinates for end mapping routes.
+•	end_lat: Latitudes Geographical coordinates for end mapping routes

 •	end_lng: Longitudes Geographical coordinates for end mapping routes

-•	member_casual: The primary variable identifying the user type as either "member" (annual) or "casual" (single/day pass).
+•	member_casual: The primary variable identifying the user type as either "member" (annual) or "casual" (single/day pass)

-● Are there issues with bias or credibility in this data?
+#### ● Are there issues with bias or credibility in this data?
 Does your data ROCCC?

 **Data Credibility and Bias Assessment (ROCCC)**